 - The Boys' Club is located in the block bounded by Killian, Marion, Burn and Eloise Streets.
-In the Model Cities plan this has been indicated as single family use which is a mistake and should be changed. - The recreation planners have indicated that the area south of Jerome Jones School designated for park purposes should be changed to school use. - 4.
+In the Model Cities plan this has been indicated as single family use which is a mistake and should be changed. - The recreation planners have indicated that the area south of Jerome Jones School designated for park purposes should be changed to school use. - 3.
+The industrial use existing at the corner of Boulevard and the railroad has been omitted and single family residential use substituted.
+This should be changed to industrial use. - 4.
 On the east side of Hill Avenue between Grady and the railroad medium density residential is indicated.
 This is presently good single family residential use at low density and no clearance has been proposed.
-This area should be indicated as low density residential. - The recreation planners have indicated that the block park to the east of Slaton School should be used instead for school expansion purposes.
+This area should be indicated as low density residential. - 5.
+The recreation planners have indicated that the block park to the east of Slaton School should be used instead for school expansion purposes. - 6.
+The block of the proposed educational park bounded by Hill, Primrose Streets, Georgia Avenue and Cherokee Place is in reality intended for another use, that of some sort of private welfare type activity, either profit or non-profit, and should be indicated as such and not as an educational use.